bfintal/Page-Builder-Sandwich-old/README.md

 * Video (Add Media)
 * Video Playlists (Add Media)
 * *More being created.
 Have a suggestion?
 [Let us know here](https://github.com/gambitph/Page-Builder-Sandwich/issues/new)*

+Third-party shortcodes - these show up when the necessary plugin is activated

+* Contact Form 7
+* *Have a plugin suggestion?
+[Let us know here](https://github.com/gambitph/Page-Builder-Sandwich/issues/new)*

 *Shortcode contributions are welcome, we have docs on how to [create them](https://github.com/gambitph/Page-Builder-Sandwich/wiki/Creating-a-Shortcode).